gnpashi/RVCD/README.md

 ```
 rvcd [project name]
 ```
-If yor gemset is named otherwise:
+If your gemset is named otherwise:
 ```
 rvcd [project_name] [gemset_name]
 ```